 The setup holds the bait in place without pinning it down there.
 When things are set up right, a fish can take the bait and run with it without feeling any resistance.
 This makes them a lot less wary.
 It works well in most situations, and especially when you want things to look natural.

 Tying a slip sinker rig is quite easy.
 First, you pass your fishing line through a sliding sinker.
 Then you slide it through a small bead.
 Next you you tie your line to a swivel.
 On the other end of the swivel you tie a leader of whatever length you’d like.
 You tie your hook to the other end of the leader.
 That’s it.

 Different sinkers can be used.
+Egg sinkers are probably the most popular.
+They work well, but they are not the only option.
 As long as the line slides through the sinker without hanging up it will work fine.